glpi-project/angularjs-glpi/README.md

 # ngGLPi

-Bower component for using AngularJS with GLPi API Rest
+Bower component for using AngularJS with GLPi API REST

 ## Usage